RodrigoCoelhoo/RodrigoCoelhoo/README.md

 # Hi, I'm Rodrigo Coelho 👋

-🎓 Computer Engineering graduate from the [University of Algarve](https://www.ualg.pt/en/curso/1478/plano), Portugal
+🎓 Computer Science graduate from the [University of Algarve](https://www.ualg.pt/en/curso/1478/plano), Portugal
 💻 Junior Software Developer

 ---

 ## About me

-Computer Engineering graduate looking for a **first professional opportunity** in software development.
+Computer Science graduate looking for a **first professional opportunity** in software development.

 I have experience through **personal and academic projects**, where I built a strong foundation in programming, problem-solving, and clean code practices.
 I’m motivated, adaptable, and eager to grow as a software developer.